tweakoz/ork.build/README.md

 * Ensure public SSH key added to github so you can use ssh protocol with github, some dependencies will require this.

+* ensure you are using Bash for now, Zsh is not yet supported..

 * Virtual Environments are required from this point forward because [pep-668](https://peps.python.org/pep-0668/) has been mainlined into new linux distributions and MacOS/Homebrew.
 Rather than fight it, we have embraced it.
 You should probably make sure there are no straggling ork.build packages sitting in ~/.local (linux) or ~/Library/Python (macos) - also ensure as clean as possible base shell. prefer to use launch scripts to startup development shells.

 * Create Virtual Environment (Required)